Skip to main content.

 She also circles each of the tribe's names, with the size of the circle indicating its “size and relative influence.”

-The color of the circles and the lines connecting them indicate affiliation or “migration,” in Willard’s terms, although it is more accurately described as displacement.
+The color of the circles and the lines connecting them indicate affiliation and “migration,” in Willard's terms, although a more accurate word would be displacement.

 “Salt water Lake or Great Water.”